ajoymondal/Equation-Description-PyTorch/README.md

 ![alt text](image/test_81275.jpg)

-integral of second root of all theta minus a with respect to theta
+integral of square root of all theta minus a with respect to theta

 ![alt text](image/test_82913.jpg)